The Philosophy of Ministry at Heritage Covenant Church: Forming a Worshiping, Discipled, and Multiplying People Through God’s Ordinary Means

 As Joel Beeke often emphasizes, discipleship is best understood as spiritual parenting—faith patiently nurtured through teaching, example, and love over time.
 This understanding shapes our approach to ministry, encouraging long-term commitment rather than quick fixes.

 Within the church, older believers walk alongside younger believers.
 Families are equipped to disciple their children.
-Small groups provide space for shared life, prayer, and reflection on Scripture.
-Leadership is not manufactured, but recognized as God forms maturity and faithfulness over time.
+Discipleship takes place through shared life—gathered around meals, prayer, Scripture, and intentional relationships within the covenant community.

 The Heritage Way: Ordering Our Life Together Over Time